williambrach/pokedex/README.md

 # Pokédex — Card Collection

+> AI SLOP WARNING !
+This repo is 100% AI generated.

 A mobile-first Pokémon **card collection tracker**.
 Browse all 1025 Pokémon, pick the real TCG card you own (or want), and track your collection's value — all in your browser. **No backend, no account.** Everything is stored locally, and Cardmarket